waltr21/343/history-and-architecture/PITCHME.md

 Was **the** computer at the time.

-Led to the creation of LISP, a musical language called MUSIC, inspired the voice for HAL in *2001: A Space Odyssey* when John Larry Kelly at Bell Labs demonstrated a voice synthesizer program singing "Bicycle Built for Two".
+Led to the creation of LISP, a musical language called MUSIC, inspired the voice for HAL in *2001: A Space Odyssey* when John Larry Kelly at Bell Labs demonstrated a voice synthesizer program singing "Bicycle Built for Two" to Arthur C. Clarke who was visiting a friend.

 Note:
 There seems to be some conflict as to whether it was a 704 or a 7094.